-He is sought after to lead and co-ordinate complex transactions in mergers and acquisitions, corporate finance and private equity, including in the context of public private partnerships (P3s).
+He is sought after to lead and coordinate complex transactions in M&A, corporate finance and private equity.
 Clients also rely on him to act as their trusted external counsel for their ongoing and evolving Canadian operations.

-Part of the national executive committee of the Technology Industry Group and its co-leader in Montréal, Naïm acts for magic quadrant clients as well as selected startups.
-His experience spans key IT acquisitions and reorganizations, IT financing at various stages and key commercial agreements for which technology plays a key role, such as licensing and outsourcing agreements dealing with cloud computing (Iaas, Paas and Saas in public, private or hybrid cloud models), cybersecurity and related privacy, governance and regulatory issues.
+In the technology sector, Naïm acts for magic quadrant clients as well as selected startups.
+Naïm's experience spans key IT and renewable energy acquisitions, reorganizations, investments, financings and commercial agreements, dealing with cloud computing (Iaas, Paas and Saas in public, private or hybrid cloud models), cybersecurity, FinTech, AI, blockchain and smart contracts, as well as related privacy, governance and public procurement issues.

-Naïm is an active member of the U.S. Initiative, having previously served on the national executive committee and as co-leader in Montréal.
-He regularly acts for U.S. clients, aiming to work seamlessly with their in-house and external counsel, and participates in the ABA.
-He was a lead contributor to the firm's Canadian Private M&A Guide, has given multiple presentations on doing business in Canada and Québec, including as part of a U.S. consulate mission in Québec, and on key Canadian legal pitfalls for U.S. lawyers.
+He regularly acts for U.S. and other international clients, aiming to work seamlessly with their in-house and external counsel.
+He was a lead contributor to the firm's Canadian Private M&A Guide, has given multiple presentations on doing business in Canada and Québec, including as part of U.S. consulate conferences in Québec, and on key Canadian legal pitfalls for U.S.-based lawyers.

-He is a long-standing member of the executive committee of the Princeton Alumni Association of Canada and president of the Québec Chapter; he was previously part of the executive committee of the Princeton Alumni Council at a global level.
+Naïm is the president of the Québec Chapter of the Princeton Alumni Association of Canada, and was previously part of the executive committee of the global Princeton Alumni Council.

-Naïm is a corporate director of the ADR Institute of Canada.
-He has experience in domestic and international commercial arbitration, and previously interned at the International Court of Arbitration of the ICC in Paris.
+He is a former corporate director of the ADR Institute of Canada and previously interned at the ICC International Court of Arbitration in Paris.